dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 How does this change affect the mean free path?

 Now a collision happens if the centers of two molecules approach within a distance 𝑑 = 2𝑟, the diameter of the sphere.
-Thus, 𝜎—called the scattering cross section—becomes 𝜋(2𝑟)2 or 𝜋𝑑2.
+Thus, 𝜎 — called the scattering cross section — becomes 𝜋(2𝑟)2 or 𝜋𝑑2.
 The mean free path is then a factor of 4 smaller and is

 𝜆 ∼ 1